Melina Abdullah: Activism

+Abdullah is a self-described "womanist scholar-activist."
+She has said that her academic roles are connected with her activist role in fighting for liberating those who have been exploited many times.
+She serves on several boards, including Black Community, Clergy and Labor Alliance (BCCLA), Los Angeles Community Action Network (LA-CAN), and Strategic Concepts in Organizing and Policy Education (SCOPE).
+Abdullah has also worked closely with Rabbi Brous in Los Angeles, speaking on many panels with Brous about white supremacy and allyship with the Black/Jewish Justice Alliance (BJJA).
+She has been featured on season two of Rabbi Heather Miller's podcast "Keeping It Sacred".

+As part of her activism, Abdullah has been detained several times.
+She has accused the city of Los Angeles of bringing charges for the sole purpose of quashing her activism, which often includes antagonistic encounters at Police Commission meetings.

-Abdullah was arrested on suspicion of battery against a police officer, following an incident in which she allegedly grabbed the officer’s arm during the arrest of protester Sheila Hines-Brim at an LAPD police commission hearing.
+Abdullah was arrested on suspicion of battery against a police officer, following an incident in which she allegedly grabbed the officer's arm during the arrest of protester Sheila Hines-Brim at an LAPD police commission hearing.
 Hines-Brim allegedly threw an unknown powdery substance at Los Angeles Police Chief Charlie Beck, which she claimed were the cremated ashes of her niece Wakiesha Wilson (who died in LAPD custody in 2016).
 Abdullah was charged with misdemeanor battery, as well as seven other counts: these charges included interfering with a public business establishment and the lawful business of the Police Commission during separate incidents in 2017.
 The criminal charges against Abdullah were eventually dismissed.
-The city later agreed to pay Wilson’s family nearly $300,000 to settle a lawsuit they filed over her death.
+The city later agreed to pay Wilson's family nearly $300,000 to settle a lawsuit they filed over her death.

-During the Sunday debate by ABC7 for the 2022 Los Angeles mayoral election, police removed Melina Abdullah, at Cal State LA as well as other protesters from the room as they did not have a tickets to the event.
+During a debate at Cal State LA by ABC7 for the 2022 Los Angeles mayoral election, police removed Abdullah, as well as other protesters, from the room as they did not have tickets to the event.

-Controversy

-Abdullah is a supporter of Louis Farrakhan and the Nation of Islam, and has previously partnered with Farrakhan.
-The Nation of Islam has been categorized as a hate group by the Southern Poverty Law Center for its anti-white, antisemitic, and anti-LGBT rhetoric.
-Farrakhan and the Nation of Islam have been extensively condemned by the Anti-Defamation League, which combats antisemitism.
+Controversies

+In February 2024, Abdullah was criticized for a tweet that stated her belief that the result of Super Bowl LVIII was a "right-wing, white-supremacist conspiracy".